kamalarieff/portfolio-eleventy/src/posts/typing-steno-on-moonlander.md

 # Conclusion

 Learning steno is hard.
 It will take a long time before I can be proficient in it.
-With these modifications, it will surely make my journey easier.
-I will get better.
+With these modifications, it can make my journey easier.
+I will continue using it and I will get better.

 Fun fact: 95% of this article is written in steno.